jilldela/CE/glossary.md

 * set of requirements that govern how one application can talk to another
 * allows for applications to share data and take actions by limiting outside program access to a specific set of features (without requiring developers to share all of the software's code)

+#### Asynchronous Programming
+* parallel programming in which a unit of work runs separately from the main thread and notifies the thread upon completion, failure, or progress

 #### Big O
 * the language and metric used to describe the efficiency of algorithms